Flu Vaccine in Malaysia: Why Getting Your Yearly Influenza Shot Matters

 Residents of long-term care facilities: Close living environments increase susceptibility to outbreaks.

-Individuals with high exposure risk: Those in public-facing roles, frequent travellers, and people living in crowded settings benefit from added protection.
+Individuals with high exposure risk: Those in public-facing roles, frequent travellers, and people living in crowded environments benefit from added protection.

 Who Should Not Receive the Flu Vaccine?